-You see, I had read every article and book on how to get my baby to sleep.
-But no matter what I tried, she only wanted to sleep if she was close to me and woke up so often every night that no amount of coffee in the morning could save me from my grogginess.
-Heck, my daughter is five now and still wakes up sometimes in the middle of the night, even though she goes back to sleep right away.
+I had read every article and book on how to get my baby to sleep.
+But no matter what I tried, she only wanted to sleep if she was close to me and woke so often every night that no amount of coffee could save me from my grogginess.
+The first time I heard that a friend’s baby slept through the night, I only heard one thing: “It’s my fault.”
+Surely there was some magic formula I had not discovered yet.
+But as a more experienced mom now, I realize how far from the truth that was.

-All Babies Are Different, and That’s Okay
+All Babies Are Different and That Is Okay

 If Your Baby Doesn’t Sleep Well, It’s Not Your Fault